Auditions

 Choose a solo you can play well.
 Have it well-prepared.

-The adjudicator is not interested in when you started learning the solo; s/he will judge you on how well you play it.
+The adjudicator is not interested in when you started learning the solo; they will judge you on how well you play it.
 Choose a solo that shows off your ability.
 It should not be too easy, but if it is beyond your ability, it will hurt your audition score.
 Recognize that you will probably not perform your entire solo piece as audition time is limited.
-If the adjudicator asks you to stop, it is because s/he has heard what is needed.
+If the adjudicator asks you to stop, it is because they have heard what is needed.

 Sight reading is a part of each audition.